alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/00_anchor_recognition.md

 The controlled project URL is the public location controlled by the confirmed project, creator, founder, or organization.

-The controlled project URL is where the confirmed project can display, cite, or point to its AI Foundations Source-Line Anchor.
+The controlled project URL is where the confirmed project can display, cite, or point to its AI Foundations / Origin | Continuum Source-Line Anchor.

 The controlled project URL prevents misuse by binding the anchor to a public location controlled by the confirmed project.